 You might have a better idea of what type of bike you want, but what components do you want to come with it?

-Once you know what know what kind of mountain bike you want, a few more decisions about components will help you narrow down the field considerably.
+Once you know what know what kind of mountain bike you want, a few component decisions will help you narrow down the field considerably.

-— Back in the day, MTB wheels were 26 inches.
-Now, 27.5-inch and 29-inch are far more common on the trail, and the 26-inch bike is all but dead.
+— Back in the day, MTB wheels were all 26 inches.
+Now, 27.5-inch and 29-inch versions are far more common on the trail.
+The 26-inch bike is all but dead.
 The benefit of bigger wheels is that they make trail features smaller by comparison.
 As a result, you can roll over more chunder with less effort.
-Bigger wheels are also faster and carry speed very well through chunky terrain.
+Bigger wheels are also faster and carry speed well through chunky terrain.
 The argument for smaller wheels is that they are easier to maneuver and therefore, more fun.
 For a few short years, many riders thought 27.5-inch wheels were the sweet spot between rollover benefits of 29ers and tossability of 26-inch bikes.
-Modern frame geometry drastically improved the performance of 29ers, and now they're all the rage.
+Modern frame geometry drastically improved the performance of 29ers, and they are allowing from more precise and playful handling than ever before.
 Many frames now offer a few wheel and tire size options.
-It's still valuable to think through which on you want.
+It's still valuable to think through which one you want to commit to.
 We don't know anyone who regularly switches between wheelsets.

 Tires connect your bike to the trail and have an enormous impact on performance.

 tires are slowly getting wider over time, at the moment they tend to run 2.35-inches on most trail bikes.
 More aggressive bikes are now coming with 2.4, 2.5 or even 2.6-inch versions on wider rims.
 Wider tires offer tons of traction and a little softer ride but provide more resistance when heading uphill.
 Then, there are your plus-sized, or mid-fat, tires.
 These run from 2.8-inches to 3-inches.
 We like the 2.8-inch versions as they offer traction and